conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 </p>

-- If you are consuming package and you have high restrictions to change your ``CMakeLists.txt``, probably the ``cmake_paths`` is the better choice.
+- If you are consuming packages and you have high restrictions to change your ``CMakeLists.txt``, probably the ``cmake_paths`` is the better choice.

 - If you are consuming packages and you are looking for a way to connect the package manager and the CMake build system in a non-intrusive way, choose ``cmake_find_package``.

-- If you are creating packages, for us the best way is to include the ``conanbuildinfo.cmake`` in your ``CMakeLists.txt`` file (you can always patch in your recipe!).
+- If you are creating Conan packages, for us the best way is to include the ``conanbuildinfo.cmake`` in your ``CMakeLists.txt`` file (you can always patch in your recipe!).
 The classic `cmake` generator introduces to our build script more information from the package manager:
 The applied settings and options, the Visual Studio runtime, rpaths, compiler checks, standard library version and fPIC flag.

-You can find the sources for all this blogpost examples in this repository:
+You can find the sources for the examples in this blog post at this repository:
 [https://github.com/lasote/transparent_cmake_examples](https://github.com/lasote/transparent_cmake_examples)

 You can find more information about the integration with CMake in the Conan docs: